-The school maintains a continued interest list for those children who are not offered a place, including those unsuccessful at appeal; the order of priority on the continued interest list is the same as the list of criteria for over-subscription.
-Continued interest lists are maintained for each year group which is full.
-Should a casual vacancy occur, a place would be offered to the child at the top of the list using the over-subscription criteria (unless an application has been received that takes priority over the continued interest list).
-Positions on continued interest lists may go up or down due to pupil withdrawals or new or revised applications and no account is taken of the length of time spent on a list.
-The school periodically seeks confirmation that parents wish a child's name to be kept on the continued interest list.
+The school maintains a waiting list for those children who are not offered a place, including those unsuccessful at appeal; the order of priority on the waiting list is the same as the list of criteria for over-subscription and does not depend on the date on which an application is received.
+Waiting lists are maintained for each year group which is full.
+Should a casual vacancy occur, a place would be offered to the child at the top of the list using the over-subscription criteria (unless an application has been received that takes priority over the waiting list).
+Positions on waiting lists may go up or down due to pupil withdrawals or new or revised applications and no account is taken of the length of time spent on a list.
+The school periodically seeks confirmation that parents wish a child's name to be kept on the waiting list.

-A written offer will be sent to the most recent address provided for the child in question, and parents should note that if they do not accept the place by the date indicated in the letter (normally two weeks from the date of the letter), or the place will be offered to the next name on the continued interest list.
+A written offer will be sent to the most recent address provided for the child in question, and parents should note that if they do not accept the place by the date indicated in the letter (normally two weeks from the date of the letter), the place will be offered to the next name on the waiting list.